 Sealants are protective coatings placed over the tops of the back teeth — molars.
 They block bacteria and acids from sticking in the tiny grooves on the chewing surfaces of these teeth.
 Sealants can be placed in adults and children.
 Children can have sealants placed on their permanent molars once they come in, around age 6.
 Sometimes they are also used on primary (baby) molars.

 Whitening can be achieved using an at-home bleaching gel and a mouth guard given to you by our office.
 Results are typically seen in two to four weeks.
 Whitening toothpastes may remove minor stains, but they aren’t very effective in most cases.

-If you’ve had a root canal and the tooth has darkened, Dr. Cunningham may apply a bleaching material to the inside of the tooth.
+If you’ve had a root canal and the tooth has darkened, Dr. Ross may apply a bleaching material to the inside of the tooth.

 Dental implants are posts, or anchors, that are surgically implanted into the jawbone and fulfill the role that the root did in the original teeth.
 Once the dental implants are in place, false teeth are attached to them.

 Dental implants provide an incredibly stable and strong base for false teeth which means they won’t wobble or shift in the mouth, providing the most natural feel possible.

 Gingivitis and periodontitis are “stages” of periodontal, or gum, disease.
 Gingivitis is the earliest form of gum disease marked by inflamed, swollen, bleeding and red gums.
 Gingivitis is reversible, but if not treated can progress to the more advanced stage called periodontitis where gums pull away from teeth allowing bacteria to cause infection that can damage teeth and their supporting bones.
 Periodontitis is actually the leading cause of tooth loss.